5 Basic Rights of Every Iowa Tenant

 Iowa Tenant’s Right to Fair Housing

-- If they are trying to obtain any financial assistance with the rent at that property.
+- Getting financial assistance with the rent at that property.

-- If they are trying to obtain financial assistance to purchase that home.
+- Getting financial assistance to purchase that home.

-Iowa tenants are protected by both the Federal Fair Housing Act, as well as by Iowa’s own Fair Housing Act.
-The Federal Act protects seven classes of people, and Iowa’s own law protects an additional four classes of people, so in total, eleven groups of people are protected from housing discrimination in Iowa.
+Iowa tenants are protected under the Federal Fair Housing Act, and also by Iowa’s own Fair Housing Act.
+The Federal Act protects seven classes of people and Iowa’s own law protects an additional four classes, so in total, eleven groups of people are protected from housing discrimination in Iowa.

 An example of a discriminatory act would be if a landlord has a common lease that they sign with all tenants.
 If the landlord changes the lease terms for one tenant based only on the fact that the tenant is a member of one of the above groups, it would be considered housing discrimination.